gabrielnogueira/my-awesome-marvel-crud/README.md

 - [ ] Add proptypes to components
 - [ ] Add Flow type checker;
 - [ ] Use suspense and lazy to better code split and error handling
+- [ ] Improve tests and code coverage

 ## Getting Started with this project
   Clone this repo and install dependencies: